dnaeon/cl-migratum/README.md

 database.

-Migration resources are discovered via `providers` and are being used by `drivers` during the process of upgrade/downgrade of the schema.
+Migration resources are discovered via `providers` and are being used by `drivers` during the upgrade or downgrade process.

 ### Provider

 The `provider` is responsible for discovering migration resources.

-For example a provider can discover migrations from local path by scanning files that match a given pattern or fetch migrations from a remote endpoint (e.g. HTTP service).
+For example a provider can discover migrations from a local path by scanning for files that match a given pattern or fetch migrations from a remote endpoint (e.g. HTTP service).

 The `provider` is also responsible for creating new migration